 ProRail strives, where necessary in consultation with railway undertakings, to eliminate avoidable risks in the use of the railway infrastructure (including the use of level crossings).
 ProRail screens off main railways including railway yards on the basis of a site-specific risk analysis so that they cannot be accidentally or unintentionally accessed by third parties.
-The confidentiality of data and the obligation to take appropriate measures to protect data from information systems are included in Article 5 of the General Terms & Conditions.

-ProRail monitors the safety of level crossings, in order to (get information to) be able to respond to the developments of rail traffic and intersecting traffic.
-Aim is also to prevent a deterioration in the safety situation.
+ProRail monitors the safety of level crossings in order to gather information to be able to respond to developments in rail traffic and intersecting traffic.
+The aim is also to prevent a deterioration in the safety situation.
 During the development of intersecting traffic, ProRail, in consultation with the (road) manager involved, seeks infrastructural measures to prevent or reverse a worsening of the safety situation.